-The function $f_0(T)$ obtained from the temperature dependence of the Fano factor is well approximated by the empirical relation $f_0(T)=a+bT^3$ for all the studied structures, as illustrated in Fig.~\ref{fig:2}(a) for a VNJ, and in Fig.~\ref{fig:3}(a) for two nanowires.
 A finite $a>0$ reflects suppression of $F$ due to the additional dissipation in the limit $T\to0$, while $b>0$ describes its enhancement with increasing $T$.
 Both $a$ and $b$ are significantly larger for nanowires than VNJs, consistent with additional dissipation into the substrate.
 Two important conclusions follow from these dependences.
 First, a large value of $a$ for nanowires implies that SN is suppressed even in the limit $T\to0$, contrary to the expectation for weak e-ph coupling in Fermi liquids~\cite{SNDiffusive,stierbach1996hotElectron}.
 Second, the small value of $b$ in VNJs shows that thermal effects on $F$ are small at $T=4.2$~K. For instance, for the $L=8$~nm VNJ, $b=1.3\times10-11\,V^2/K^5$ gives $F(T=0)$ only $4\%$ larger than $F(4.2\,K)$.
-We note that fitting gives a small $a<0$ for both $L=8$~nm and $20$ nm, signifying that at $T\to0$ SN is slightly enhanced compared to the hot-electron regime.
-This may be an indication of electron pairing, as discussed below, but the difference is too small for a definitive conclusion.
-We also note that for $L = 4$ nm, both $a$ and $b$ subtantially deviate from the values for larger $L$, indicating a change in the transport regime.
+We note that fitting gives a small $a<0$ for both $L=8$~nm and $20$ nm, signifying that at $T\to0$ SN may be slightly enhanced compared to the hot-electron regime.
+This may be an indication of the electron correlation effects, but the difference is too small for a definitive conclusion.
+We also note that for $L = 4$ nm, both $a$ and $b$ substantially deviate from the values for larger $L$, indicating a change in the transport regime at ultrashort length scales.

 Based on these observations, we can infer the relevant transport regimes from the noise measurements at $T=4.2$~K, Fig.~\ref{fig:4}(a).
 The Fano factor for VNJs with $L=8$~nm and $20$~nm is close to $F=\sqrt{3}/4$ expected for thermalized electrons.
 For $L=4$~nm, it approaches $F=1/3$ expected for single-electron diffusion, suggesting that $4\,nm\lesssim l_{e-e}\lesssim 8$~nm, $l_{e-ph}>20$~nm at $4.2$~K. Finally, the Fano factor is suppressed in nanowires due to e-ph interaction.
 The thermal broadening was small in all the samples, $B<1/F$, eliminating phonon-mediated hopping as the transport mechanism [see SM for details~\cite{supp}].
-The dependence of $F(L)$ is similar to that in noble-metal wires~\cite{stierbach1996hotElectron}, but with at least three orders of magnitude smaller characteristic lengths.
+The dependence $F(L)$ is similar to that in noble metal wires~\cite{stierbach1996hotElectron}, but with at least three orders of magnitude smaller characteristic lengths.